Dassault Mirage 2000N/2000D: Upgrades

 Aircraft with the updated countermeasures system and capable of carrying both the ASMP-A missile and the Pod Reco NG will be redesignated "Mirage 2000N-K3".

-As it is forbidden to export them, they are being dismantled for parts with some being donated to French museums.
+As it is forbidden to export them (due to their nuclear strike role), they are being dismantled for parts with some being donated to French museums.
 3 remain with the DGA for testing.

-Currently, four aircraft are preserved: 305-116-CS, 336-116-BI, 337-116-BF, and 349-116-BM, all of which are in good condition with no missing parts.
+Currently, four aircraft are preserved: 305-116-CS, all of which are in good condition with no missing parts.

 Mirage 2000D

 Delays in the Dassault Rafale fourth-generation fighter program led to a development program for an updated Mirage 2000N dedicated to conventional attack, originally designated Mirage 2000N cousin.
 It was to complement the SEPECAT Jaguar daylight strike fighters by providing a night/bad weather attack capability.

 Formal development began in 1988.
 The designation was changed to Mirage 2000D in 1990, with the "D" standing for "Diversifie/Multirole".
 Initial flight of the Mirage 2000D prototype, a modified Mirage 2000N prototype, was on 19 February 1991.
 That led to first flight of a production aircraft 31 March 1993 and introduction to service in April 1995.
 86 Mirage 2000Ds were built in all to last delivery in 2001.